Log in with RealMe

 Purchase

-The supplier will be able to advise you on the ordering process when you are ready to purchase.
-You will need to issue a purchase order either online or through the agreed process.
+Suppliers can advise you on the ordering process when you are ready to purchase.
+You’ll need to issue a purchase order, either online or through an agreed process.
 You should discuss delivery requirements with the supplier at the time of purchase.

 End of process